BaoTran91/clutch_stock_bao/README.md

 2) open up command line tool and navigate to into the project's root directory where build.sbt reside.
 3) run './sbt run'
 4) log into http://localhost:9000
-5) Enter Stock symbol such as 'AMEX' on label on top right and press 'ADD STOCK' button.
+5) Enter Stock symbol such as 'GOOG' on label on top right and press 'ADD STOCK' button.

 ## Information from the starter project "play-scala-websocket-example"